Brett-Tanner/event_db_protoype/README.md

 # Requirements

-Needs to hold a bunch of info on what days Ss are going, times and which school SMs need to see (and SM of school they're visiting if that happens) Need to be able to edit, but prob only one S at a time Want hosting, currently on AWS, looking at Firebase
+Needs to hold a bunch of info on what event_days Ss are going, times and which school SMs need to see (and SM of school they're visiting if that happens) Need to be able to edit, but prob only one S at a time Want hosting, currently on AWS, looking at Firebase